redirect-blm/redirect-chrome-extension/README.md

 5. Jennifer Gong

 Setup Instructions
-`npm i` to install packages
+ - `npm i` to install packages
-`npm run build-watch` to build into the dist folder.
-Changes you make will be applied on save `npm run lint` to lint your code based on eslint config `npm run compress-<mac|windows>` to compress the extension folder into extension.zip
+ - `npm run build-watch` to build into the dist folder.
+Changes you make will be applied on save
+ - `npm run lint` to lint your code based on eslint config
+ - `npm run compress-<mac|windows>` to compress the extension folder into extension.zip
+ - To view as an extension in Chrome, head to [chrome://extensions/](chrome://extensions/), click load unpacked, and upload the dist folder.

 * No serve script.
 Just open dist/index.html in your preferred web browser to view the default sidebar page